 Our Associate Editor is based in Winona, Miss.
 Barbara worked many years with World Evangelism Foundation, as layout editor for The Voice of Truth International and its Spanish edition, La Voz de la Verdad Internacional.
 She also did layout and design for many books for J.C.
 Choate Publications.
 She works with Gospel Opportunities Evangelism in a Spanish-language publishing ministry and with others who call upon her.

 She occasionally turns into a writer for Oliver’s Twist.

-Barry, the son of missionaries to Australia, was himself a missionary in Florianopolis, Brazil, for several years and is married to Sofia, a Brazilian from Belo Horizonte.
-They have two boys who enjoy a variety of interests.
-He now works with the MacArthur Park church in San Antonio, Tex., emphasizing evangelistic outreach.
+Barry, the son of missionaries to Australia, was himself a missionary in Florianopolis, Brazil and is married to Sofia, a Brazilian from Belo Horizonte.
+They have two boys, one in college and one at home.
+He now works with the MacArthur Park church in San Antonio, Texas, emphasizing evangelistic outreach.

 Barry believes that the best biblical writing does not create new ideas, but simply involves stating “what is” in a memorable way.

-Barry writes on Thursdays in the Hands-on Faith column.
+His writings appear on Wednesdays in the Hands-on Faith column.

 Christine (Tina) Berglund